-In contrast we had Ambassador Sullivan, who was known in the Foreign Service as almost unequaled capacity in the Foreign Service.
-Even in a place as large as Teheran, people would say sometimes that he didn't need an embassy staff; he just needed a General Services Officer to keep things running.
+In contrast was Ambassador Sullivan, who was known in the Foreign Service as almost unequaled capacity.
+Even in a place as large and complex as Iran, people would say sometimes that he didn't need an embassy staff; he just needed a Secretary and a General Services Officer to keep things running.
 He would have the same conversation with a high level Iranian, but he wouldn't talk to anybody in the embassy.
-He'd send the cable in, and it would go in just a confidential cable, let's say, with full distribution, we'd read about it, and often, we would be infuriated because we could have added something very, very useful by way of interpretation, or we could see that he had been used by the minister.
+He'd send the cable in, and it would go in as a typically classified confidential cable, with full distribution.
+We'd read about it, and often, we would be infuriated because we could have added something very, very useful by way of interpretation, or we could see that he had been used by the minister.
 This wasn't always the case, but there were many times when that cable should have had our input, and it was kind of having your noses rubbed, because you got to read this, but you had no opportunity to comment on it.
 So their style was just so, so different, and yet both of the men had terrific capabilities, terrific talents, and it was a pleasure to work with both of them.